-Hopefully, now anyone is convinced that there is nothing wrong in believing in both propositions: the probability of a green ball being put in the box equals 1/2 and the probability of a green ball being picked out from the box equals 1/3.
+Hopefully, now everyone is convinced that there is nothing wrong in believing in both propositions: the probability of a green ball being put in the box equals 1/2 and the probability of a green ball being picked out from the box equals 1/3.
 The case of SB should be no different.

-Indeed, in a direct analogy with the experiment described above, the SB's 'Head/Tail'-awakenings are just like those green/red balls.
-On the long run of N coin tossing trials there will be twice as much Tail-awakenings 'in the box' than Head-awakenings.
-Beauty is woken - one awakening is 'being picked out from the box'.
-The probability that 'This awakening is a Head-awakening under setup of wakening' is 1/3.
-However, although a Head-awakening is necessarily preceded by the coin landed Heads, the probability of 'The coin landed Heads under setup of coin tossing' is /2, i.e. on each coin tossing the probability that one Head-awakenings 'added to the box' on each coin tossing trial is 1/3.
+Indeed, in a direct analogy with the experiment described above, SB's 'Head/Tail'-awakenings are just like those green/red balls.
+In the long run of N coin tossing trials there will be twice as many Tail-awakenings 'in the box' than Head-awakenings, where an awakening is the analogue of 'being picked out from the box'.
+The probability that 'This awakening is a Head-awakening under the setup of wakening' is 1/3.
+However, although a Head-awakening is necessarily preceded by the coin landing Heads, the probability of 'The coin landed Heads under the setup of coin tossing' is $\frac{1}{2}$ , i.e. on each coin toss the probability that one Head-awakening will be 'added to the box' is $\frac{1}{2}$ .
+Yet, the average number of Head-awakenings 'added to the box' on each coin tossing trial is 1/3.
 Thus everything is consistent.
 And the answer depends on what precisely do we mean by the question.
-If we mean 'This awakening is a Head-awakening under setup of wakening', then her answer should be 1/3, but if we mean 'The coin landed Heads under setup of coin tossing', her answer should be 1/2.
+If we mean 'This awakening is a Head-awakening under the setup of wakening', then SB's answer to our question should be 1/3, but if we mean 'The coin landed Heads under the setup of coin tossing', her answer should be 1/2.

-After all these explanations you might still wonder why the original question is so ambiguous.
+After all these explanations, you might still wonder why the original question is so ambiguous.
 The two setups are very different from each other.
 So, why do we tend to confuse them if they are not mentioned in the question explicitly?
-One tends to assign the probability of 1/3 to the event 'The coin landed Heads' if she/he assumes 'The coin landed Heads under setup of wakening' instead of 'under setup of coin tossing'.
+One tends to assign the probability of 1/3 to the event 'The coin landed Heads' if one assumes 'The coin landed Heads under the setup of wakening' instead of 'under the setup of coin tossing'.
 But what sense does it make to define such an event?
-As the Headawakening is necessary preceded by the coin landed Heads, the above formulation is equivalent to 'This awakening is a Head-awakening under setup of wakening'.
-The interpretation of the latter is clear and was given in the preceding paragraph.
-The interpretation of the former version might be the following.
-To say that the awakening is a Head-awakening is to say that the last time the coin was tossed it had landed Heads, and the experimenter recorded this result (say by writing it on a piece of paper).
-To ask Beauty to give the probability of 'The coin landed Heads written now on that piece of paper.
+As the Head-awakening is necessarily preceded by the coin landing Heads, the above formulation is equivalent to